jjjj473/ggdd/README.md

 The app streams a sample video from the web by default.
 You can tap the "Pick Video" button to choose a local file using Android's media picker.
-Videos you select are added to a simple playlist so you can move forward or backward using the Next and Prev buttons.
-A progress bar shows playback, a volume slider lets you adjust sound, and the spinner below the player changes playback speed.
+Videos you select are added to a playlist that you can open from the navigation drawer.
-Use the Fullscreen button for immersive viewing.
+Use the Next and Prev buttons to skip tracks.
+A progress bar shows playback, and there are sliders for volume and brightness control.
+The spinner below the player changes playback speed.
+Use the Fullscreen button for immersive viewing and lock orientation or share the current video from the toolbar menu.
 When you press the home button, the player enters picture-in-picture mode so video continues in a small window.
 Sample subtitles are bundled in `assets/sample.srt`.